Climate Pledge Arena: Seating capacity

 In its initial configuration, the arena had a seating capacity of 13,200 for basketball games, 12,250 for ice hockey games, 16,000 for meetings, and 14,770 for boxing matches.
 Minor expansion occurred as the SuperSonics grew in popularity, but the design of the arena limited its expansion potential; calls for its renovation occurred as early as 1976.

 In 1977, Seattle voters passed a bond measure to make improvements to Seattle Center.
 Permanent ticketing areas were added to the arena eliminating the portable ticket booths that were in use since The Seattle World's Fair.
 In 1983, the original seats were replaced while improvements were made to the concourses to compete for concerts after the Tacoma Dome opened.

 With the 1995 renovation, the arena's capacity was expanded to 17,072 for basketball, 15,177 for ice hockey and ice shows, 16,641 for end-stage concerts, and 17,459 for center-stage concerts and boxing.
 Risers held 7,440 on the upper level and up to 7,741 on the lower level, with luxury suites adding another 1,160 seats.
 However, the ice hockey capacity was reduced to 10,442 when obstructed seats were removed.

 The redeveloped arena features a new interior and entrance atrium while retaining the existing roof and three exterior walls.
 It seats 18,300 for basketball, 17,151 for ice hockey (as well as arena football, box lacrosse, indoor soccer, and ice shows), and 17,200 for concerts.
+The arena's record attendance for basketball—18,343 spectators—was set on May 22, 2024, by the Seattle Storm against the Indiana Fever.

-The seating capacity for basketball and hockey are as follows:
+The seating capacity for basketball and ice hockey are as follows: